Rinatka777/Static-Site-Generator/README.md

-# Static-Site-Generator
-Let's build a static site generator from scratch!
+Lets build a static site generator from scratch!